amnn/interview-talk/Talk.md

 - Lots of applicants → Need more differentiation.
     - Oxford, Cambridge, Imperial already have more differentiation
     - Oxford: MAT
-        - Cambridge: STEP/TSA/Test at Interview
+    - Cambridge: STEP/TSA/Test at Interview.
-        - Imperial: Steeper Offers
+    - Imperial: Used to be just steeper offers, now they also use the MAT.
 - The teaching style.
     - Oxford and Cambridge are some of the only establishments that use the tutorial or supervision system in teaching
         - 2-6, hour long tutorials a week.